Mr-oxm/Basera/README.md

 # Photo Editor

-> **v0.3.0-alpha** — Vector layers, SVG support, advanced masking, retouching tools, and major UI improvements.
+> **v0.3.1-alpha** — Vector layers, SVG support, advanced masking, retouching tools, major refactoring and major UI improvements.

 A **professional-grade, Photoshop-style photo editor** built in Python with a modular, extensible architecture.
 Designed for scalability, performance, and clean code — not a toy.